Achievable logoAchievable logo

 Settlement

-In the review section of the common stock chapter, we learned how trades take time to settle.
-When an investor buys or sells a bond in the market, actions must be taken behind the scenes to properly reflect the new ownership.
+In the review section of the common stock chapter, we learned that trades take time to settle.
+When an investor buys or sells a bond, several behind-the-scenes steps must happen to make sure ownership records are updated correctly.

-The transfer agent continually updates their book of bondholders when trades occur.
+As trades occur, the transfer agent updates its bondholder records.
 Changing a bond’s ownership from the seller to the buyer takes one business day.

-We haven’t discussed the specific bond issuers, but there are three big categories: US Government, municipal, and corporate.
-In future sections, we’ll talk about each separately and the types of bonds they issue.
-For now, we need to be comfortable with their settlement times:
+We haven’t discussed specific bond issuers yet, but there are three major categories: US Government, municipal, and corporate.
+Later, you’ll look at each category and the types of bonds they issue.
+For now, focus on the general settlement times:

 US Government bonds